YOUSSEFLJ9/frontend-javascript/0x04-TypeScript/task_0/README.md

+# frontend-javascript
-getting started with typescript and using interfaces
+getting started with typescript